corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/clientrpc.md

     }

 ```

-{{/* /en/docs/corda-enterprise/4.1/samples/bank-of-corda-demo/src/main/kotlin/net/corda/bank/api/BankOfCordaClientApi.kt */}}
-In this code snippet it is possible to see that the function `performRpcReconnect` creates an RPC connection and implements
+[BankOfCordaClientApi.kt](https://github.com/corda/enterprise/blob/release/ent/4.1/samples/bank-of-corda-demo/src/main/kotlin/net/corda/bank/api/BankOfCordaClientApi.kt)In this code snippet it is possible to see that the function `performRpcReconnect` creates an RPC connection and implements
                 the error handler upon subscription to an `Observable`.
 The call to this `onError` handler will be triggered upon failover, at which
                 point the client will terminate its existing subscription, close its RPC connection and recursively call `performRpcReconnect`,
                 which will re-subscribe once the RPC connection is re-established.